aaronkik/aws-sso-account-organiser/README.md

 AWS SSO Account Filter is a browser extension that filters out AWS accounts you don't care about.

+Enter valid JS flavoured regex in the input field to view the accounts you're interested in.
+Your regex can be as simple as `dev` or something more complex.

 Download the latest release [here](https://github.com/aaronkik/aws-sso-account-filter/releases/latest) or head over to the [release page](https://github.com/aaronkik/aws-sso-account-filter/releases).

 ## Running Locally